NikhilMukraj/spiking-neural-networks/README.md

     - [ ] Objective function
       - [x] Finding spikes
       - [ ] Comparing spikes
+        - [ ] Amplitude of spikes, spike time differences, and number of spikes
+        - [ ] Scaling data properly
-      - [ ] Comparing static and coupled inputs
+      - [x] Comparing static and coupled inputs
+      - [ ] Comparing spikes under various input conditions
     - [ ] Fitting with CUDA backend (and transfering this to Python interface)
   - [ ] Using existing neurotransmitter framework with Izhikevich as either input stimulus or additional current added on
   - [ ] Remove existing neurotranmission system and replace it with new one